Grab the complete pdf here (updated 2019-12-18).

 - Generative modeling methods for pure and mixed quantum state tomography (this didn’t go anywhere)

 - Noise-resilient training methods for Restricted Boltzmann Machine pure states.
 I came up with a way to do automatic denoising when training on data corrupted with independent bit-flip errors.
-This turns out to be pretty useful for quantum simulation experiments; we applied it to some data from the Lukin group at Harvard.
+This turns out to be pretty useful for quantum simulation experiments; we [applied it][rbm-paper] to some data from the Lukin group at Harvard.

 - Dynamics and ground-state phase diagrams of blockaded Rydberg systems.